deepcerulean/joyce/README.md

 ## Examples

 Below is the source for a toy app that displays a list of other connected players and how long they've been connected.
 The server uses a ping command from clients to determine if players have disconnected.

-    ```ruby
     require 'joyce'
     module Example
       class SampleAppView < Joyce::ApplicationView